zhmcclient/python-zhmcclient/docs/development.rst

   minor version

-This description assumes that you are authorized to push to the remote repo at https://github.com/zhmcclient/zhmc-ansible-modules and that the remote repo has the remote name ``origin`` in your local clone.
+This description assumes that you are authorized to push to the remote repo at https://github.com/zhmcclient/python-zhmcclient and that the remote repo has the remote name ``origin`` in your local clone.

-Any commands in the following steps are executed in the main directory of your local clone of the zhmc-ansible-modules Git repo.
+Any commands in the following steps are executed in the main directory of your local clone of the python-zhmcclient Git repo.

 1. Set shell variables for the version that is being released and the branch it is based on: